axelarnetwork/axelar-contract-deployments/releases/evm/2025-02-XRPL-EVM-ITS-v2.1.0.md

 npm ci
 ```

 Create an `.env` config.
-Use `all` for `CHAINS` to run the cmd for every EVM chain, or set a specific chain.
+Use `all` for `CHAINS` to run the cmd for every EVM chain, or set a specific chain. `CHAIN` should be set to `xrpl-evm` for mainnet, and `xrpl-evm-test-1` for all other networks.

 ```yaml
 PRIVATE_KEY=xyz